Bitcoin blasts past $10,000 mark amid bubble concerns

 Bitcoin's value has been skyrocketing of late, and on Tuesday it broke the $10,000-per-coin mark for the first time, just two days after passing $9,000.
 The cryptocurrency was trading at $10,034 as of this writing, an increase of more than 900 percent since the beginning of the year.

-Tuesday's trading price gives bitcoin a market capitalization of $168 billion, greater than the vast majority of S&P 500companies, including Boeing, Disney and GE.
+Tuesday's trading price gives bitcoin a market capitalization of $168 billion, greater than the vast majority of S&P 500 companies, including Dow 30 components Boeing, Disney and GE.

 Since its founding in 2009, bitcoin has made a name for itself by allowing for anonymous transactions.
 The digital currency is now accepted by more than 100,000 merchants worldwide, including Microsoft, Dish and Subway.